Search the collections

 In 1966 she left for Athens where her brother was living with his family.
 Her daughter, Babette, was also living in Athens at that time.
 Lili remained in Greece until 1987, returning to Melbourne for extended periods during the illness and on the death of her eldest daughter in 1971.
 While in Greece Lili travelled extensively and joined an association devoted to the study of archaeological sites called Arch'eophilos.
 After 1973 she spent her summers in the house in Sikinos which had been bought by her father in-law, Iakovos, many years previously and by Greek law was now owned jointly by the entire extended family.
 Returning to Melbourne in 1987, Lili passed away in the 1990s.

-Postcard from Lili Vrahamis to her fiancé Letho Sigalas, written in French, while he returned to Australia from Greece.
-Lili Sigalas (nee Vrahamis), born in 1904, migrated to Australia ...Images: 4
+Postcard from Lili Vrahamis to her fiancé Letho Sigalas, written in French, while he was on his return journey to Australia from Greece.
+Lili (Eleni) Sigalas (nee Vrahamis), born in 1 ...Images: 4

 Postcard from Letho Sigalas to his fiancé Lili Vrahamis.
-It was written on the 29th August, 1921, while Letho was travelling from Greece to Cairo, as he returned to Melbourne.
-Letho w ...Images: 4
+It was written on 29th August, 1921, while Letho was travelling from Greece to Melbourne via Cairo.
+Letho was the son of James ...Images: 4

 Australian passport, issued by the Commonwealth of Australia, to Lili Sigalas in 1977 in Athens.
 Lili Sigalas (nee Vrahamis), born in 1904, migrated to Australia in 1922 to marry Letho ...Images: 6